garno/catalog/README.md

 # Catalog
-*Catalog prevent your download folder from being a mess on Mac Os X.*
+*Catalog prevents your download folder from being a mess on Mac Os X.*

 ## The problem